Internet-Draft ACVP ML-DSA November 2024

 8.2.1.
 ML-DSA sigGen Test Groups JSON Schema

 The testGroups element at the top level in the test vector JSON object is an array of test groups.
 Test vectors are grouped into similar test cases to reduce the amount of data transmitted in the vector set.
 For instance, all test vectors that use the same key size would be grouped together.
 The Test Group JSON object contains meta data that applies to all test vectors within the group.
-The following table describes the secure hash JSON elements of the Test Group JSON object.
+The following table describes the ML-DSA JSON elements of the Test Group JSON object.

 The test group for ML-DSA / sigGen / FIPS204 is as follows:

-Table 7: ML-DSA sigGen Test Group JSON Object
+Table 8: ML-DSA sigGen Test Group JSON Object

 JSON Value Description JSON type